lfurtkevicova/gislab-my-notes/docs/general/about.rst

 GIS.lab upgrade procedure consists from three steps:

-1. server software upgrade,
+1. server software upgrade
-2. client images upgrade,
+2. client images upgrade
-3. GIS.lab system itself upgrade.
+3. GIS.lab system itself upgrade

-Although, it is possible to run each step separately by hand, GIS.lab provisioner is designed as idempotent task, which is capable of both, GIS.lab installation and also upgrade.
+Although, it is possible to run each step separately by hand, GIS.lab provisioner is designed as idempotent task which is capable of both, GIS.lab installation and also upgrade.
 This means, that GIS.lab upgrade is performed by the same provisioner command as used for GIS.lab installation.
 Using GIS.lab provisioner for upgrade is recommended to keep all parts of GIS.lab in consistent state.

-GIS.lab source code update (development version)
+GIS.lab source code update:

 .. code-block:: sh

    $ git pull

-Upgrade with Vagrant
+Upgrade with Vagrant:

 .. code-block:: sh

    $ vagrant provision

-Upgrade with Ansible
+Upgrade with Ansible:

 .. code-block:: sh